typora/support.typora.io/_posts/2021-11-21-activation.md

 - Check for **firewalls** that may block Typora's access to the Internet.

-- If you use a proxy or VPN, try disabling them, then restart Typora.
+- If you use a proxy or VPN, try disabling them, and then reboot.

   ![remove proxy](/media/activation/Local-Area-Network-Settings.png)